3ZE

 3ZE was a radio station in Ashburton, New Zealand.

 The station was originally launched on 873 AM frequency as a local station operated by the government owned Radio New Zealand, the station was originally branded as its callsign 3ZE.
 The station operated out of the second floor of the former Loan Society Building on Tancred Street, before moving across the road to Highgate House in the early 1990s.

 Change of ownership

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, the sale included 3ZE.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

 In 1998 The Radio Network grouped all their local stations in smaller markets together to form the Community Radio Network.
-3ZE continued to run a local breakfast show between 6am and 10am but outside breakfast all stations part of the Community Radio Network took network programming from a central studio based in Taupo.
+3ZE continued to run a local breakfast show between 6 am and 10 am but outside breakfast all stations part of the Community Radio Network took network programming from a central studio based in Taupo.
 The station added an FM frequency which improved reception and suited the inclusion of a significant amount of music within its programme, becoming 92.5 3ZE FM.
 3ZE's AM frequency is now used to re-broadcast Newstalk ZB.